grafana/grafana-image-renderer/docs/sources/_index.md

   Most, but not all, variables map 1:1 to the CLI flag names.
 - Use a JSON or YAML configuration file.
 This must be in the service's current working directory, and must be named one of `config.json`, `config.yaml`, or `config.yml`.
 Dot-separated keys are nested keys.
-E.g.: `a.b` becomes `{"a": {"b": "VALUE"}}` in the file.
+For example: `a.b` becomes `{"a": {"b": "VALUE"}}` in the file.

 The current configuration options can all be accessed by checking `--help`.